facebookresearch/habitat-lab/docs/pages/quickstart.rst

 be you (the user).
 You will be able to step around in an environment using keys.

-For running this example both Habitat-Sim and Habitat-API should be installed successfully.
-The data for scene should also be downloaded (steps to do this are provided in the `installation instructions <https://github.com/facebookresearch/habitat-api#installation>`_ of Habitat-API).
+For running this example both Habitat-Sim and Habitat Lab should be installed successfully.
+The data for scene should also be downloaded (steps to do this are provided in the `installation instructions <https://github.com/facebookresearch/habitat-lab#installation>`_ of Habitat Lab).
 Running the code below also requires installation of cv2 which you can install using: :sh:`pip install opencv-python`.

 .. code:: py